Sustainable Materials Research Teaching Innovation Engagement

 Postgraduate Certificate in Higher Education (University of Birmingham)

-DPhil Materials (St Cross College, University of Oxford)
+DPhil in Materials (St Cross College, University of Oxford)

-MEng Materials Science (Corpus Christi College, University of Oxford)
+MEng in Materials Science (Corpus Christi College, University of Oxford)

 A Levels in Maths, Physics, Chemistry and French (The King’s School, Worcester)